slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 * `type` (**Required**):
   * `stallguard_result` Stator angle shift detected by the driver.
   * `motor_load` Percentage off stall calculated from StallGuard result and set StallGuard threshold.
-100% = stalled
+100% = stalled.
+    * Remeber to configure StallGuard threshold for this to work reliably.
+    * The load is calculated by.
+510 - SG_RESULT / 510 - SGTHRS * 2 = load coefficient.
   * `actual_current` Active current setting.
 Either IRUN or IHOLD value.
   * `pwm_scale_sum` Actual PWM duty cycle.
 This value is used for scaling the values CUR_A and CUR_B read from the sine wave table.
   * `pwm_scale_auto` 9 Bit signed offset added to the calculated PWM duty cycle.
 This is the result of the automatic amplitude regulation based on current measurement.